czett/go2klo/README.md

 - geopy Nominatim, this project relies on you
 - icon-icons and Google Fonts for icons and logos
-- flag-icons for language switcher from [flagicons.lipis.dev](https://flagicons.lipis.dev/) <3
+- flag-icons for language switcher from [flagicons.lipis.dev](https://flagicons.lipis.dev/)
-- my friends for early- and stress-testing the app from (almost) day one
+- my friends and family for early- and stress-testing the app from (almost) day one
 - GPT-4o

 [go2klo](https://go2klo.com/), in development since 11/24 (idea and prototype 10/2022)